Gisborne, Victoria: Population

 In the 2016 census, Gisborne had a population count of 9,822 people.
 At the time, 82.1% of the town's residents were born in Australia, with the most common foreign countries of birth being England (4.0%) and New Zealand (1.3%).
 The most common responses for religion were "No Religion" (35.3%), Catholic (28.3%) and Anglican (13.0%).

+Geography and climate

-Public Transport
+Public transport

 The town's railway station is on the Bendigo Line, serviced by V/Line.
 Trains take 20 minutes between Gisborne and Sunbury, where customers can connect directly to Metro services; otherwise, V/Line can take customers directly into Melbourne's CBD, terminating at Southern Cross Station.
 When the railway line was being built, it was too difficult to get the trains down into Gisborne's township due to terrain, so instead the Gisborne railway station was built just outside the township, forming the new suburb of New Gisborne.

-The town has its own dedicated bus service called GisBus, which runs looped shuttle services around the township, as well as on-demand pick-up and drop-off services connecting townsfolk to the railway station, as part of PTV.
+The town has its own dedicated bus service operated by Gisborne Transit which runs looped shuttle services around the township, as well as on-demand pick-up and drop-off services connecting townsfolk to the railway station, as part of PTV.